alexf388/pong-multiclient-game/README.md

 # pong-multiclient-game
 Pong Multiclient game.
 Server is created with C++ and Pong is created with Pygame.
+Server was created with semaphore, blockable files written by Dr. Ken McIsaac.
+The rest of the Pong clients and the server was written by myself and Justin.

+To run it...
+(1) Run the makefiles to start the server...
+(2) Use something like PyDev, or Eclipse with Python plugin to run pong clients (pongclient.py, pongclient2.py) to start and enjoy.